kdoore/1335GitBook/pshapes-in-grid-layout.md

 #PShape Objects in a Grid Layout

 The first approach for creating grid designs will use a 1-dimensional ``Array`` of PShape Objects and nested ``for-loops`` to control x,y positioning of each PShape object.
+Arrays are a data structure, a structure for storing data.
+In this case, our 'data' is PShape objects that represent a graphical element we can render on the canvas, for now, we just want to create the PShape objects by setting the vertices and fill properties, we can access the data elements at a later time, to display them on the canvas.

 ###Declare and Initialize an Array of PShape Objects